-The Institute for Discipleship was chartered by Southwestern College, a United Methodist university in Winfield, Kansas, on April 20, 2001.
-The Institute was named in honor of Richard Wilke, Bishop-in-Residence at the College, and his wife, Julia.
-The Institute is dedicated to carrying on the Wilkes’ legacy, which has always centered on the following goals:
+The Institute for Discipleship was chartered on April 20, 2001 by Southwestern College, a United Methodist university in Winfield, Kansas.
+The Institute was named in honor of Richard Wilke, Bishop-in-Residence at the College, and his wife, Julia, with whom he co-wrote DISCIPLE Bible study.
+The Institute is dedicated to carrying forward the Wilkes’ legacy, which has always centered on the following goals:

-- Provide quality Christian resources and education by using technology in innovative ways
+- Provide quality Christian resources and education through innovative use of technology

 - Encourage the formation and development of small groups which build Christian community and sustain and uplift their members